luHub/VPL/references/RELATEDWORK.md

-#RELATED WORK
+# RELATED WORK

-This should expand but is as much as related work could be extracted and we should reading it:
+This should expand  as much as possible:

 - A Linear Algebraic Approach to Datalog Evaluation — Taisuke Sato (2016) arXiv